AI-Assisted Legacy Migration: Lessons Learned

 September 18: The Divine Prompt

-The AI had invented a caching layer we didn't have.
-Referenced a state management pattern we'd never used.
-Proposed migrating database calls to an ORM we weren't using.
-It was impressively wrong.
+The AI had invented a caching layer we didn't have, referenced a state management pattern we'd never used, and proposed migrating database calls to an ORM we weren't using.
+It was impressively wrong, and I wasted too many hours trying to figure out why nothing matched our actual codebase.
+The AI wasn't analyzing our code - it was pattern-matching against its training data and hoping for the best.

 September 19: Breaking the Fantasy

-Alright.
+Okay.
 Plan B: instead of one mega-prompt, break it down.
 Analysis prompt.
 Planning prompt.
 Review prompt.
 Test specification prompt.

 Results immediately improved.
-Hallucinations went from "complete fiction" to "mostly accurate with creative interpretation."
+Hallucinations went from "complete fiction" to "mostly accurate with creative interpretation".
 Progress!

 Week 2: The Uncomfortable Truth